cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

 ## What is Mindfulness?

-I think Mindfulness is about exploring with patience and acceptance.
-You can do this in lots of different ways.
-I regularly practice with Meditation, Yoga and Walking but you can bring Mindfulness into almost any part of your day.
-Like making a cup of tea and drinking it, for example.
-Exploring means bringing attention and awareness to things like your surroundings, your body or your thoughts.
-What you're doing is going to invite you to explore slightly different things.
-Yoga is about exploring your body, how it moves and what that feels like.
-Mediation is about slowing down and exploring deeply.
-You might explore your body, your surroundings or your thoughts.
-Walking allows you to explore the same things in a very different and more active way.
-It can be a bridge to bring Mindfulness into the rest of your day.
+- ~~Exploring with patience and acceptance~~
+- ~~It's more about how than what~~
+- ~~It's more about the journey than the destination~~
+- ~~You can't understand mindfulness by reading about it~~
+- ~~Create a space to open up and connect~~
+- Different activities invite you to connect with different things
+- Mindfulness is also about reflection, self-discovery and contemplation
+- Mindfulness helps you relax because you're practicing restful qualities
+- Slowing down can let you tune in to feelings of stress
+- Lean into discomfort

+To me, Mindfulness is about exploring with patience and acceptance.
+We're exploring what's around us, our senses, our bodies and ourselves.
+It takes practice but we're not practicing to achieve something or feel a particular way, we're practicing for the sake of practice, practicing because we can.
+We're not actually doing much at all because we're tuning into what's happening instead of what we want to happen.
+It's more about being than doing, more about feeling than feeling good and more about a journey than a destination.
+It's simple but certainly not easy.
+You can bring Mindfulness into almost any activity because *how* you do things is more important than *what* you're doing.
+This might be difficult to understand partly because Mindfulness can't be fully understood by reading about it - you have to practice and experience it for yourself, on your own journey.

-We're opening ourselves up and inviting things to join us.
-We practice slowly and quietly so we can connect with the slower and quieter things around us and within us.
-Things that are too quiet to be noticed in our day to day lives.
-It can be incredibly humbling to discover more subtle things, things that were always there but hidden in plain sight.
-You can only see the stars at night and you can only see them at night if you look up.
+When you slow down and practice patience and acceptance you're opening yourself up.
+We're creating a space and inviting sensations, feelings, thoughts and our environment to join us.
+We practice slowly and quietly so we can connect with slower and quieter things, things that are often too quiet to be noticed, hidden in plain sight.
+It can be incredibly humbling.
+You can only see the stars at night and only if you're outside looking up.

+[ different activities invite you to explore different things ]

 I've walked hundreds of laps around my local park and noticed fungus growing on the trees, bird calls and behaviours and how trees can look and sound different depending on the weather, the time of day and where you are.
 I've also found it incredibly humbling to connect with my body, particularly my hips.
 I found that they can move in ways I never thought possible and are deeply connected with our minds, lower back and posture.
 It's such a core part of my body that I was completely unaware of.
+Subtle things can become incredibly immersive if you give them the time and space.
+That's partly why Breathing is so important because it's probably the smallest thing we can do to exist.

 Whatever we're exploring, it's important to practice patience and acceptance.
 That means allowing ourselves to feel whatever we feel, think whatever we think and notice whatever we notice.
 If you find meditation uncomfortable then practice sitting with that feeling and exploring it.
 Sometimes I feel a strong connection with my body and other times I can't hear anything over my thoughts.
-It's all part of practicing Mindfulness and we do the same in Yoga.
+It's all part of the journey.

+We do the same in Yoga.
 We explore our range of motion and find the edges of that range.
 The edges create a space for us to explore and continue exploring over time, not to become more flexible but to connect with our bodies.

+I like to watch the weather in my nearby park.
+Sometimes it's stormy, sometimes it's sunny, sometimes there's golden sunsets and other times it's dark.
+Whatever it is, I practice watching it.
+We often consider stormy weather to be bad weather but if you keep watching it with patience and acceptance then it doesn't seem so bad and I actually think it's rather beautiful.
+The weather works similar to our minds sometimes.
+We can be in lots of different states that we have no control of, just like the weather.
+We often associate them as either positive or negative but if you explore with patience and acceptance then you might see the beauty in even the most distressing and uncomfortable feelings and find a new appreciation for them.

+You can bring mindfulness into almost any activity.
+I regularly practice with Meditation, Yoga and Walking but you can bring Mindfulness into almost any part of your day.
+Like making a cup of tea and drinking it, for example.
+Exploring means bringing attention and awareness to things like your surroundings, your body or your thoughts.
+What you're doing is going to invite you to explore slightly different things.
+Yoga is about exploring your body, how it moves and what that feels like.
+Mediation is about slowing down and exploring deeply.
+You might explore your body, your surroundings or your thoughts.
+Walking allows you to explore the same things in a very different and more active way.
+It can be a bridge to bring Mindfulness into the rest of your day.

+[ Mindfulness is also about reflection, self-discovery and contemplation ]

+Practicing Mindfulness can give you a better understanding of yourself.
+When you're busy and stressed you're rushing to do lots of things.
+You don't have much time to think things through and act for the long term.

+Your mindset has a big impact on how you interpret things happening around you.
+When you're relaxed, you can do almost anything and still feel satisfied.
+You can walk around the park or simply sit on the ground and breathe and still enjoy yourself.
+Inconveniences don't bother you as much.
+If you go for a walk and you get rained on it doesn't matter and it can actually be quite enjoyable.
+Contrast that to when you're stressed and even enjoyable situations can be really frustrating.
+If you drive 30 minutes to your favourite cafe and they're closed that can be really annoying especially if you planned to meet a friend there and don't have an alternative.

+events + your mindset = perceived results

+The simple way to approach this equation is to improve your mindset which should improve your perceived results.
+I haven't found this to be the case.
+Unfortunately, we're just not that simple.
+It requires understanding, instead of fixing, and we're complicated people so that takes time, patience and acceptance.

+When you slow down and do less, the events part of that equation approaches zero and what you're feeling is more of a result of your mindset.
+That's how Mindfulness can lead to a better understanding of yourself.
+It can also be really confronting.
+If you're in a tough place it can be really uncomfortable but it's really insightful to explore that discomfort.
+I realised that I really missed my grandparents who have passed, far more than I realised on a day to day basis.

+[ this can be uncomfortable ]

-This idea ties back to Buddhism and I like how Yuval Noah Harari talks about it in his book, Sapiens.
+These ideas come from Buddhism and I like how Yuval Noah Harari describes it in Sapiens.

 > If, when the mind experiences something pleasant or unpleasant, it simply understand things as they are, then there is no suffering.
 >